Fernando Arturo de Meriño: Member of the Blue Party

 Returning to Santo Domingo shortly after the departure of the last Spanish troops, on July 11, 1865, Meriño persisted in playing a prominent role in public affairs.
+During the Second Republic, he was a member of the Blue Party led by Gregorio Luperón, which was liberal and progressive in its leanings.
 He committed himself, more clearly than before, to the liberal and national position, which had been raised by the restoration rulers from Santiago.
 In the midst of the fighting, the political current that later received the name of the Blue Party had emerged, to differentiate itself from the Red Party, as the group was already known that consisted followers of Buenaventura Báez since 1857.
 Although they adopted the principles of liberalism, the blues were also nourished by former supporters of Santana who were in no way willing to temporize with the return of Báez to the presidency.
 Meriño gathered both qualities and, already a leading figure in national life due to his status as former apostolic vicar, he went on to shine as one of the leading men of the Blue Party.
+In this context, Meriño was critical of the government of Buenaventura Báez and his attempts to lease the Bay of Samaná or annex the entire country to the United States.

 Although led by three generals in dispute, the blues achieved the support of almost all the intellectuals of the time, including former Santanistas, who finally agreed that the future of the Dominican people should be associated with an order of popular sovereignty and political democracy.
 These intellectuals, although neutralized by the action of the leaders from the Restoration generalship – almost all of them supporters of Báez – had enough influence to sustain a prolonged struggle, which culminated in the seizure of power by the blues at the end of the 1870s.
 As a member of that loose constellation of soldiers, merchants, politicians and intellectuals, Meriño held the presidency of Congress Constituent body in charge of drafting a Magna Carta to replace that of 1854, which had established absolute powers for Santana.